contentauth/c2pa-rs/README.md

 The `c2pa` crate is distributed under the terms of both the [MIT license](https://github.com/contentauth/c2pa-rs/blob/main/LICENSE-MIT) and the [Apache License (Version 2.0)](https://github.com/contentauth/c2pa-rs/blob/main/LICENSE-APACHE).

 Note that some components and dependent crates are licensed under different terms; please check the license terms for each crate and component for details.

+## Release Notes

+This section gives a highlight of noteworthy changes

+Refer to the [CHANGELOG](CHANGELOG.md) for detailed Git changes

+## 0.19.0
+_23 March 2023_

+* Added support for many new file formats, see Supported File Formats above.
+* New api to return supported formats.
+* Streaming APIs for manifest creation without file_io for some formats.
+* Manifest and Ingredient JSON formats replace the `is_parent` field with `relationship`.
+* ResourceRef replaces `content-type` with `format`.
+* The `bmff` feature no longer required.